telekom/bdd-web-app/readme.md

 To build your first test you need a story class with the application context (described at configuration).
 The class name must be the same like your jbehave story file.
 Put the story file to the resources and use the same package structure like the class.

 Then build a steps class with your jbehave test steps.
-Use the *@Steps* annotation so that the jbehave-web-app framework will find the class.
+Use the *@Steps* annotation so that the bdd-web-app framework will find the class.
 If you want to use the class for selenium tests, you can extend the *SeleniumSteps* class from the test-framework:

 ```java
 @Steps